Complementary colors

-Complementary colors are pairs of colors which, when combined or mixed, cancel each other out (lose hue) by producing a grayscale color like white or black.
+Complementary colors are pairs of colors which, when combined or mixed, cancel each other out (lose chroma) by producing a grayscale color like white or black.
 When placed next to each other, they create the strongest contrast for those two colors.
 Complementary colors may also be called "opposite colors".

-Which pairs of colors are considered complementary depends on the color theory one uses:
+Which pairs of colors are considered complementary depends on the color model that one uses: